 - Each clinical course reflects didactic instruction of clinical skills learned in previous semester of academic coursework

-- If a student does not successfully complete all of the requirements of their clinical course as outlined in each clinical course syllabus, the student will not be allowed to proceed to additional clinical or didactic ATR coursework which will result in the student needing to complete a(n) additional semester(s) at Heidelberg University beyond the traditional 4 year plan to complete the ATEP.
+- If a student does not successfully complete all of the requirements of their clinical course as outlined in each clinical course syllabus, the student will not be allowed to proceed to additional clinical or didactic ATR coursework which will result in the student needing to complete a(n) additional semester(s) at Heidelberg University beyond the traditional 4 year plan to complete the ATP.

 - Enroll in Athletic Training Clinical Course appropriate to student level and successful completion at 80% of the overall course grade.
-Additional detail regarding the ATEP Clinical Coursework can be found in the AT Student Handbook.
+Additional detail regarding the ATP Clinical Coursework can be found in the AT Student Handbook.